The Technology Behind Redis Enterprise Pack (RP)

 RP also ensures uninterrupted operation of Redis databases by protecting against out-of-memory events and tuning memory fragmentation automatically.

-You can read more on RP’s architecture in the System architecture section.
+You can read more about RP’s architecture in the Concepts and Architecture section.